MrsBlooGhost/launch_school/RB185/01_interacting_with_a_database/exercises.md

 > Describe what is happening on line 20 of the Solution shown above.

 Line 20 is the beginning of a heredoc (short for "here document") block.
 A heredoc is a way to define multi-line strings in a more readable way when writing a large block of text.
 The `<<` operator starts the heredoc, followed by an arbitrary `INDENTIFIER` label and a closing `IDENTIFIER` that must match the opening one.
-The squiggly heredoc (`<<~`), which we use in the solution, strips leading whitespace from the beginning of each line in the heredoc block.
+The squiggly heredoc (`<<~`) strips leading whitespace from the beginning of each line in the heredoc block.
 This allows us to indent the content and the closing identifier in a natural, readable way.

 The rule for stripping enough whitespace: The indentation of the least-indented line will be removed from each line of the content.

+## Topic 10: Adding Expenses

+> 1. Add a command, `add`, that can be used to add new expenses to the system.
+It should look like this in use:

+> 2. Make sure that this command is always passed any additional parameters needed to add an expense.
+If it isn't display an error message:

+> - [ ] Check to see if the first argument passed to the program is `add`.
+If it is, check to make sure that two more arguments were also passed.
+If they weren't, print out an error message and exit.
+> - [ ] Call a new method, add_expense, that accepts the two passed arguments.
+This method should execute a SQL statement to insert a new row into the expenses table.